 Preparing to directly intervene or support a student in crisis is easiest and most effective before the conversation with the student begins.
 First, reflect on and identify the boundaries of your professional role and expertise as a faculty member.
 Even those of us who are trained to work with individuals experiencing a mental health crisis may not be best positioned to act as counselors for students whom we also teach, advise, and mentor in a variety of contexts.

 Next, seek out training and information that will prepare you to recognize signs of distress and know how to intervene.
-For example, Elon University’s Counseling Services provides access to an evidence-based one-hour suicide prevention training, and departments or other units can request a workshop or Mental Health First Aid training.
+For example, Elon University’s Counseling Services provides access to suicide prevention training, and departments or other units can request a workshop or Mental Health First Aid training.
 The Office of Leadership & Professional Development frequently offers programs such as Supporting Students in Crisis that can help prepare you to engage skillfully.

 Finally, know the resources available on campus (described in the “Connect” section below).
 While referring to Counseling Services is ideal, be prepared to suggest multiple options for where a student might find support depending on their individual preferences.
 Rather than providing information and hoping the student in acute crisis will follow up, ask for permission to sit with the student while they call Counseling Services or another source of support.
 If the student is not ready to make such a call themselves, ask for permission to make the call on their behalf as they sit with you.
 Also ask for permission to walk with them to connect with the appropriate professional.
 If the student declines, respectfully ask for permission to follow up with them in the following 24-48 hours to see how they are doing, and how best to reach them.
 By respecting the student’s agency and control over their situation and encouraging them to seek additional support, we increase the likelihood of a positive outcome for each student and for our community as a whole.